The logo for Stephenson and Fleming, LLP. It features a monogram of the letters SF and includes the description "Attorneys and Counselors at Law".

 Attorney, JD, MSW

-Angie is a Board Certified Specialist in child welfare law and also focuses on other social services law, adoptions, and appeals.
+Angie is a North Carolina Board Certified Specialist in child welfare law and also focuses on other social services law, adoptions, and appeals.
 Before her current role, she served as a child welfare attorney for 10 years in the North Carolina Attorney General’s office.
-Before practicing law, Angie gained several years of experience as a foster care social worker in Mecklenburg County and Wailuku, Hawaii.
-Her experience working closely with children, foster parents, adoptive parents, and relatives, along with experience in mediation and adult mental health, allows her to bring an individualized approach to her work with families of every kind.
+Prior to practicing law, Angie gained experience as a foster care social worker in Mecklenburg County and Wailuku, Hawaii.
+Her experience working closely with children, foster parents, adoptive parents, and relatives, along with experience in government, mediation, and adult mental health, allows her to bring an individualized approach to her work with people having a variety of backgrounds.

 Angie earned a bachelor’s degree in social work from Eastern Mennonite University, and her law degree and MSW from UNC Chapel Hill.
-She holds licenses in North Carolina and Hawaii and has been admitted to the Eastern and Middle Districts of North Carolina and the Fourth Circuit Court of Appeals.
+She holds licenses to practice law in North Carolina and Hawaii and has been admitted to the Eastern and Middle Districts of North Carolina and the Fourth Circuit Court of Appeals.
 Angie has argued twice before the North Carolina Supreme Court and made numerous appearances in the Court of Appeals.
-She is a past president of the American Association of Health and Human Services Attorneys.
+She is a past president of what is now the Public Human Services Attorneys.
 Angie has presented on child welfare topics across North Carolina and at national conferences.
-She was also an active member of the Social Services Working Group, a North Carolina body created in 2017 from child welfare reform legislation and has served on both the NC Child Fatality Task Force and the NC Child Fatality Prevention Team.
+She has served as President of the 18th Judicial Bar, as a board member for the North Carolina Infant and Early Childhood Mental Health Association, has been involved with child welfare reform legislation, and has served on both the NC Child Fatality Task Force and the NC Child Fatality Prevention Team.

-Angie lives in Chapel Hill with her husband, her son, her Goldendoodle, and her Sheepadoodle.
-She enjoys gardening, amateur photography, and cheering on her son as he plays basketball and baseball.
+Angie lives in Chapel Hill with her husband, her son, and her two dogs.
+She enjoys gardening and spending time on the island of Maui.

 Certified Child Welfare Specialist Attorney Angie Stephenson poses for a photo in a park in Chapel Hill